 - Maumee-Shoreline Trail – This is a hugely significant trail system that ultimately led the establishment of Michigan as a State.
 Part of the Great Trail system running to the east coast of the US.

 - Shiawassee Trail – Its origin is shared with the Saginaw Trail from the Detroit River, The trail passed through the county diagonally from southeast to northwest.
 A branch of the Saginaw trail went to Shiawassee.

 Minor Native American Indian Trails in Lower Michigan

-There are hundreds of smaller Native American trails that serve to link major trails or provide access to hunting or fishing areas.
+Hundreds of smaller Native American trails serve to link major trails or provide access to hunting or fishing areas.
 Here are some of the most notable.